Darnell Stapleton: Rutgers University

-NFL career
+Professional career

 Pittsburgh Steelers

-Stapleton was signed as an undrafted free agent by the Pittsburgh Steelers following the 2007 NFL Draft.
+Stapleton was signed as an undrafted free agent by the Pittsburgh Steelers following the 2007 NFL draft.
 He made the Steelers' 53-man roster in his rookie season but was inactive for every regular season and playoff game.
 In 2008, Stapleton was a reserve for the first four games of the season, before starting the final 12 games at right guard in place of an injured Kendall Simmons.
 He also started the team's three playoff games, including the Super Bowl XLIII victory over the Arizona Cardinals.
 He did not play in the team's first three preseason games in 2009 before being placed on injured reserve on August 31, 2009, with a knee injury.
 He was not offered a tender by the team as a restricted free agent following the season.

 Florida Tuskers

 Stapleton signed to play with the United Football League's Florida Tuskers in July 2010.